MicahElliott/dunnit/docs/category-taxonomy.md

   meta-notes, always machine-written by `eod.go`'s Finalize Day flow.
-  Arguably a *third*, distinct concept (day-level stats/wrap-up, not itself a loggable "event" at all) -- currently left bundled into "reflect" for simplicity rather than split into its own group.
+  Arguably a *third*, distinct concept (day-level stats/wrap-up, not itself a loggable "event" at all) -- currently left bundled into "Hilite" for simplicity rather than split into its own group.

-So "reflect" is arguably still doing double duty (freestanding notable-events + day-meta), but this was judged less confusing than the original three-way conflation (endpoints + notable-events + day-meta) and left as-is for now.
-A future split into a 4th group (e.g. "Daily Wrap" for the EODOnly trio) was discussed but not done -- revisit if "reflect" still feels muddled in practice.
+So "Hilite" is arguably still doing double duty (freestanding notable-events + day-meta), but this was judged less confusing than the original three-way conflation (endpoints + notable-events + day-meta) and left as-is for now.
+A future split into a 4th group (e.g. "Daily Wrap" for the EODOnly trio) was discussed but not done -- revisit if "Hilite" still feels muddled in practice.

-Renaming "reflect" itself (e.g. to "Major") was considered but not done -- IMPACT/MILESTONE/CAREER genuinely are reflective in nature (recognizing in hindsight that something was significant), so the word wasn't the actual source of confusion; the endpoint categories sharing the bucket were.
+Renaming "Hilite" itself (e.g. to "Major") was considered but not done -- IMPACT/MILESTONE/CAREER genuinely are reflective in nature (recognizing in hindsight that something was significant), so the word wasn't the actual source of confusion; the endpoint categories sharing the bucket were.

-## Current grouping (post-2026-09-02)
+## Current grouping (post-2026-09-12)

-- **Now** -- day-to-day capture + endpoints: DONE, ONGOING, TIL, KUDOS, WIN, FAIL, WASTED
+- **End** -- terminal endpoints: DONE, FAIL, WASTED
-- **Plan** -- open/tracked items: TODO, IDEA, GOAL, QUESTION, WAITING, FIXME, RISK, MEETING, SOMEDAY, OPTIMIZE
+- **Plan** -- open/tracked items: TODO, DOING, IDEA, GOAL, QUESTION, WAITING, FIXME, RISK, MEETING, SOMEDAY, OPTIMIZE
-- **Reflect** -- freestanding notable-event markers + day-meta:
+- **Hilite** -- freestanding notable-event markers + day-meta: TIL,
-  IMPACT, MILESTONE, CAREER, SUMMARY*, PRODUCTIVITY*, MEETING_HOURS* (*EODOnly)
+  KUDOS, WIN, PSA, OVERCOMING, INNOVATION, LEADERSHIP, IMPACT, MILESTONE, CAREER, SUMMARY*, PRODUCTIVITY*, MEETING_HOURS* (*EODOnly)

 ## The Jira/GitHub-Issues parallel (TODO/FIXME/IDEA/GOAL)